Skip The Turkey—Your Survival Guide To A Vegan Thanksgiving

-Thanksgiving can be kind of an awkward occasion for most vegans, mainly because of that you-can-only-eat-the-brussel-sprouts thing.
+Thanksgiving can be an awkward occasion for most vegans, mainly because of that you-can-only-eat-the-brussel-sprouts thing.
 Not to mention the holiday’s reputation for dinner table conversation that can be anything but casual and the annual inquiries from relatives who still don’t understand why turkey counts as meat?

 The good news is that a Vegan Thanksgiving done right means a mouth-watering menu with all the meatless and nutritious trimmings for all.
 Plus, it’s kind of hard to talk with your mouth full of delicious food, right?
 Right.
 Whether you’re hosting or bringing a dish, don’t just survive but thrive this season.